Merkel, Schaeuble could meet new Greek government soon

 Asked about reports that Varoufakis did not want to extend Greece's 240 billion euro bailout beyond the end of February and would deliver a concept by May, Kothe said Berlin would listen to his ideas.

-"The existing programme has been extended until the end of February.
+"The existing program has been extended until the end of February.
 There is time to exchange ideas, and to hear each others' positions."

 Both spokeswomen dismissed suggestions in a report in German newspaper Handelsblatt on Monday that European Commission President Jean-Claude Juncker wanted to scrap the troika mission from international lenders that governs Greece's bailout.